-Shah Rukh Khan's Epic Selfie With Jackie Chan & Jean-Claude van Damme Is Breaking The Internet!
+Shah Rukh Khan's Epic Selfie With Jackie Chan & Jean-Claude Van Damme Is Breaking The Internet!

 The Epic Trio

-Shah Rukh posted this picture with Jackie Chan and Jean Claude Vann Damm on his Instagram page and captioned it as, "Damme, Chan at the #JoyForum19.
+Shah Rukh posted this picture with Jackie Chan and Jean-Claude Van Damme on his Instagram page and captioned it, "Damme, Chan at the #JoyForum19.
 The joys all mine as I got to meet my heroes. @jcvd @jackiechan @joyforumksa." (sic)

 A Big Thumbs Up For This Click